 Pink Palace Museum

 Museums reflect the areas in which they are located more so than libraries.
 Objects cannot be duplicated or run off a press.
-Exhibits are the basic units of museums.
-The Pink Palace has 2 kinds: those of natural history and those of cultural history.
+The Pink Palace has 2 kinds of exhibits, those of natural history and those of cultural history.
 The agricultural and economic background of Memphians is displayed.
 An early drugstore is reproduced.

 The Mississippi divides the country into east and west.
 It was romanticized by Mark Twain.
 I crossed the river to Arkansas.
 I rode up Beale Street.
 This hot spot from another era was virtually abandoned.